Lattice model (finance): Variants

+First, the number of nodes increases exponentially with the number of underlyers.

+Second, in these products, correlations between assets play a significant role, and these must also inhere in the modelling.

+Risk measurement and management

 Various of the Greeks can be estimated directly on the lattice, where the sensitivities are calculated using finite differences.
-Delta and gamma, being sensitivities of option value w.r.t. price, are approximated given differences between option prices - with their related spot - in the same time step.
+Delta and gamma, being sensitivities of option value w.r.t. price, are approximated given differences between option prices – with their related spot – in the same time step.
 Theta, sensitivity to time, is likewise estimated given the option price at the first node in the tree and the option price for the same spot in a later time step.
 (Second time step for trinomial, third for binomial.
 Depending on method, if the "down factor" is not the inverse of the "up factor", this method will not be precise.)
-For rho, sensitivity to interest rates, and vega, sensitivity to input volatility, the measurement is indirect, as the value must be calculated a second time on a new lattice built with these inputs slightly altered - and the sensitivity here is likewise returned via finite difference.
-See also Fugit, the estimated time to exercise, which is typically calculated using a lattice.
+For rho, sensitivity to interest rates, and vega, sensitivity to input volatility, the measurement is indirect, as the value must be calculated a second time on a new lattice built with these inputs slightly altered – and the sensitivity here is likewise returned via finite difference.
+See also Fugit, the estimated time to exercise for a non-European option, which is typically calculated using a lattice.

-When it is important to incorporate the volatility smile, or surface, implied trees can be constructed.
+Beginning with the 1987 crash, and especially since the 2008 financial crisis, it has become important to incorporate the volatility smile / surface into pricing models.
+This recognizes the fact that the underlying price-change distribution displays a term structure and is non-normal, unlike that assumed by Black-Scholes; see Financial_economics § Derivative_pricing and Valuation_of_options § Post_crisis.
+To do so, banks typically apply stochastic- or local volatility models.
+In the Lattice framework, implied trees can be constructed; these essentially discretize the latter.

 Here, the tree is solved such that it successfully reproduces selected (all) market prices, across various strikes and expirations.
 These trees thus "ensure that all European standard options (with strikes and maturities coinciding with the tree nodes) will have theoretical values which match their market prices".
 Using the calibrated lattice one can then price options with strike / maturity combinations not quoted in the market, such that these prices are consistent with observed volatility patterns.
+For risk management, the Greeks returned will reflect sensitivities more appropriately.

 There exist both implied binomial trees, often Rubinstein IBTs (R-IBT), and implied trinomial trees, often Derman-Kani-Chriss (DKC; superseding the DK-IBT).
 The former is easier built, but is consistent with one maturity only; the latter will be consistent with, but at the same time requires, known (or interpolated) prices at all time-steps and nodes.
-(DKC is effectively a discretized local volatility model.)